-In 2020–21 the Student Recital Series provides a virtual platform for exceptional young musicians—and free opportunities for audiences to indulge in a season-long showcase of artistry.
-Since Curtis was founded in 1924, some of history’s most important musicians have appeared on the stage of Field Concert Hall, and today the Student Recital Series continues this celebrated legacy.
-As Curtis operates remotely during the pandemic, recitals are reimagined for new concert spaces and evolving technologies.
+In 2020–21, the Student Recital Series provides a virtual platform for Curtis student performers—and free opportunities for audiences to indulge in their showcase of artistry.
+As Curtis operates remotely during the pandemic, recitals will be presented online.

 Students perform solo and chamber works from locations around the globe in new performances available each week.
 Special programs, such as vocal studio recitals, and additional dates are added throughout the year.
-Most recital broadcasts last about 45 minutes with no intermission.
+Most recital broadcasts last about 45 minutes.

 The Curtis Institute of Music received funding from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts.